 Several former presidents and prime ministers of the Republic of China and quite a few revolutionary pioneers once settled down in here.
 Each residence they lived in as their home is a record telling an episode full of stories on China’s modern history, all of which has transformed into an abundant collection of tourist resources, centering around the theme of “Learning about Modern China via Tianjin”.

 Tianjin University of Science and Technology (TUST), situated beside the Bohai Sea and neighboring the Haihe River, is jointly constructed by the central government of China and the municipal government of Tianjin.
 As a key university supported by Tianjin Municipal Government, it is equipped with a well-balanced supply of disciplines diversified in engineering, science, arts, economics, management and law with engineering at its core.
 Having started in 1958 as Hebei Institute of Light Industry, it developed into TUST in 2002.
-Currently, with its 26,000 full-time students enrolled for different academic degrees, TUST comprises 18 different schools and 1 department offering 60 bachelor programs, 85 master programs and 17 doctoral programs.
+Currently, with its nearly 27,000 full-time students enrolled for different academic degrees, TUST comprises 18 different schools and 1 department offering 62 bachelor programs, 18 first-level master degree programs, 6 professional master degree programs and 4 first-level doctor degree programs.

-TUST boasts of 1 key discipline named “Fermentation” and 4 majors of special feature at the state level, 7 key disciplines at the provincial level and 4 key disciplines supported by Tianjin Municipal Government.
+TUST boasts of 1 key discipline named “Fermentation Engineering” and 3 first-class disciplines in Tianjin, 7 discipline groups with special feature.
 Drawing upon these key disciplines, TUST has developed many a leading specialties of special feature nationwide, such as Biology Fermentation, Food Science and Engineering, Engineering of Pulp and Paper Making, Marine Science, Chemical Engineering, Packaging Engineering, and Polymer Material Engineering, etc.

-So far, TUST has built up the following important research centers and labs: 1 National Engineering Laboratory (the united engineering laboratory of Metabolic Control Fermentation Technology supported both locally and nationally), the only national Institute of New Countryside Development in Tianjin, 2 Key Labs of MOE (one of Food Nutrition and Safety, and the other of Industry Fermentation Micro-biology), 1 Research Center of MOE (Food Biology Technology Engineering), 2 co-operative National Engineering Labs with Chinese Academy of Sciences (one of Industrial Enzymes, and the other of Pulp and Paper Making), 5 Key Labs of Tianjin, 1 Engineering Laboratory of Tianjin, 4 Engineering Centers of Tianjin, 1 Cooperative and Innovative Center of Tianjin (Food Safety Low Carbon Manufacturing), and 1 Key Research Center of Humanities and Social Sciences of Tianjin Institutions of Higher Education (Food Safety Management and Strategy).
+So far, TUST has built up the following important research centers and labs: 1 The State key Laboratory (Food Nutrition and Safety), 1 National Engineering Laboratory (the united engineering laboratory of Metabolic Control Fermentation Technology supported both locally and nationally), 2 Key Labs of MOE (one of Food Nutrition and Safety, and the other of Industry Fermentation Micro-biology), 1 Research Center of MOE (Food Biology Technology Engineering), 1 Sino-French Joint Laboratory on Food Nutrition and Safety and Pharmacochemistry in collaboration with the National Pharmacy Institute of France and the University of Paris VI.

-A team of 2,216 working staff constitute the whole faculty, among which 473 serve as supervisors of master and doctoral candidates and 769 hold such senior professional titles as full professors and associate professors.
+A team of 1997 working staff constitute the whole faculty, among which 1302 serve as full time teachers.
 This well-organized team is endowed with academic competence and innovative willingness to support the further development of TUST.
 Adhering to the motto of “For Virtue, Knowledge and Practice We Feel Deep Reverence; To Our Nation, Campus and Fellowman We Find Easy Attachment”, TUST takes the quality of education as its very lifeline by stressing personality and morality other than knowledge.

-TUST pays high attention to scientific researches, so it has consecutively won 7 national and 35 provincial awards.
+TUST pays high attention to scientific researches, so it has consecutively won 8 national and 97 provincial awards since 12th5 year Plan.
 More and more research projects are constantly granted to TUST, some of which have marked very important breakthroughs, such as the Preeminent Youth Fund Projects of the Natural Sciences Foundation, the Key Projects of the Natural Sciences Foundation, the Projects of National Social Sciences Foundation, the International (Regional) Projects of the Natural Sciences Foundation, the National Science and Technology Planning Projects Led by Chief Scientists.
-Since the technological platforms continue to make a splash, the scientific research platforms above the provincial level have amounted up to 21.
+Since the technological platforms continue to make a splash, the scientific research platforms above the provincial level have amounted up to 33.

 What’s more, TUST has also signed with 6 districts and 1 county of Tianjin a strategic agreement of comprehensive technological cooperation, and has forged with 280 companies a technological link.
 Besides, TUST has maintained a close technological cooperation with 15 provinces and autonomous regions, such as Hebei, Qinghai, Jiangxi, Hainan, Yunnan, Inner Mongolia, Fujian and Shanxi, and in 2014 has been among the first members of “Industry-University-Research Alliance of Shijiazhuang with Beijing, Tianjin and Hebei Province Together”.